JesterOrNot/pycalc/README.md

 #### v1.12.1 ####
-New Features: Misc Calc, the misc calc is going to be a assortment of diffrent random calculators so far we have the gpa calc you can expect to see this calculator updated soon maybe possibly :)
+New Features: Misc Calc, the misc calc is going to be a assortment of different random calculators so far we have the gpa calc you can expect to see this calculator updated soon maybe possibly :)